 "It's a setting that explains, presents a world where the civilisation has gone back to [the] dark ages," Smektala told Digital Foundry.
 "Right now, everything is brutal, primal and merciless.
 Chris Avellone helped us to define that world, define the rules that govern it, and [helped] define the factions that operate in the city."

-Avellone is joined by at least one member of The Witcher 3 writing team: Karolina Stachyra, known for her work on the Bloody Baron questline.
+Techland is also joined by at least one member of The Witcher 3 writing team: Karolina Stachyra, known for her work on the Bloody Baron questline.

 Though specifics on Dying Light 2's plot haven't been revealed, the developers have given us some broad strokes of what we can expect.
 Set 15 years after the first game, your mission is to retrieve an object which could 'change the future of humankind.'
 A source of clean water?
 A way to turn the Wi-Fi back on?
 Your guess is as good as ours.
 But you're not alone in this grim locale.
 Far from it, actually.
 The city is full of multiple human factions, each of which will vie for your assistance, cooperation, or death.